Special Needs and Assisting Disabled Children

 • Dinner between 6:30pm and 7:30pm

-• Visiting a house of babies after you come back from your placement or during the weekend.
+• You can visit an orphanage after coming back from your placement or during the weekend.

 Free-time activities